 2. Adaptable to different stacks:

 GameLift adapts to your demands.
-To ship server workloads to the cloud using existing tools or software, you do not need to employ any other managed GameLift features.
+You don’t need to use any managed GameLift capabilities to move server workloads to the cloud using already available tools and applications.
 With GameLift FleetIQ, you can save up to 70% on existing on-premises deployments by progressively migrating live games or launching new games to the cloud.
-Get a better player experience while saving money.
+Save money while having a better experience as a gamer.